Delay-aware Robust Control for Safe Autonomous Driving: Simulation Results

 \subsection{Static scenario}

 For testing controller plan A, we perform a static obstacle avoidance experiment.
 The planner used is hybrid A$^\ast$ \cite{dolgov2008practical}.
 We compare the paths followed by the controller with and without considering delays.
 In the case in which no compensation is considered, due to the delays, the vehicle overshoots during the first turn and when it tries to get back to the reference safely, the vehicle collides with the static obstacle as marked by pose B in Fig. \ref{fig:fig1_paths}.
 In the cases in which delay compensations are considered, the resulting path followed is closer to the reference line and smoother, while safely avoiding collision.
 We also compare the results between when 1) the delay time is taken as an upper bound equal to the horizon length \cite{su2013computation} and 2) the local upper bound estimate is found using INFLUENCE.
 The path followed using our proposed method is clearly seen to be smoother in Fig. \ref{fig:fig1_paths}.
 This is because in the case of constant delay compensation, at pose A, the state constraints generated from IRIS force the vehicle to deviate from the reference path, which thus overshoots by a significant amount, but is still able to get back to the reference safely.
-On the other hand, if we approximate the delay time using INFLUENCE and adjust the expected local upper bound value accordingly (see Figure \ref{fig:fig1_times}), the controller responds faster.
+On the other hand, if we approximate the delay time using INFLUENCE and adjust the expected local upper bound value accordingly (see Fig. \ref{fig:fig1_times}), the controller responds faster.
 Hence, after passing pose A, the state constraints change and the controller reacts faster to get back to the reference path, giving less overshoot.
+It is important to note here that the minute computation time difference between the with and without delay compensation cases is due to the shifted state calculation and the extended Kalman filter, but it seems that having an efficient delay-aware algorithm outweighs any effect the increased computation time has on making the controller less responsive.